 Object-based.
 Inserting a template in the Weagree Wizard is largely a ‘visual act’, see the screenshot below.
 The ‘rule-based’ inclusion of clauses, selection of options and insertion of data are dealt with outside the perception of the administrator.
 An administrator of the Weagree Wizard is not bothered with programming variables and commands, but works with a manageable, intuitive toolset of building blocks, the content of which are either contract clauses, contractual phrases or words to be inserted, or Q&A-elements that will become visible during the Q&A.

 “Programming skills not required” That’s what many of Weagree’s competitors say.
-Reality is that if their document automation solution is Word-integrated, inserting programming language can hardly be avoided.
+Reality is that if their document automation solution is Word-integrated, inserting programming language cannot be avoided.
 If the administrator tooling is not object-based, programming (or coding) is impossible to avoid.
 Some competitors say that for their solution “no coding skills are required” because there are also long-standing providers of document generation that are proud of their advanced programming language.
 Still, the no-programming training and skills are prohibitive for many.
 Not at Weagree: everyone can no-code their templates.
 It is intuitive.

 This ‘object-based’ configuration may seem to limit the Weagree Wizard’s capabilities.
 However, with Weagree’s focus on user-friendliness, advanced features needed in any given contract are available, but introduced in a highly intuitive manner.
 The administrator role can therefore be assigned to several persons, one for copy-pasting the templates and one for formulating or adjusting questions, answer options and other elements of the Q&A. If a typo needs to be removed (or a Q&A element be changed), every person with Weagree administrator training can accomplish this.